Morality in Kink

 You will find in kink and BDSM, as in the outside world, there are codes of conduct; whether that’s in social media Community Guidelines prohibiting scat, blood, or other forms of pornography, or in play spaces and dungeons prohibiting unprotected sex.

-Ethics and Morality in Kink and Fetish
+Ethics vs. Morality in Kink & BDSM

 Ethics: n. a set of moral principles, especially ones relating to or affirming a specified group, field, or form of conduct.